20 Waterfront Restaurants

 Oviedo, FL

-Emerging from wetlands southwest of Melbourne, this section of the St. Johns was once a bass fishing mecca.
-Drainage canals and farming destroyed much of the natural wetlands.
-However, river restoration projects have been underway and conditions have improved dramatically.
-All 5 of the venues along the river here were old Florida fish camps.
-Today, all 5 are making a comeback with airboat eco-tours, food, drink, and weekend music.
+Emerging from wetlands southwest of Melbourne, FL, the South Region (aka "upper section") of the St. Johns River was once a bass fishing mecca.
+The eateries here were once old Florida fish camps.
+Then drainage and farming destroyed much of the wetlands.
+Today, river restoration projects have been underway for years and conditions have improved dramatically.
+Former fish camps are now laid-back restaurants and entertainment venues, some with weekend music.
+Airboat eco-tours are increasingly popular.

 Camp Holly... www.campholly.com 6901 U.S. 192, Melbourne, FL 32904 (2.8 mi. west of I-95)